Sponsored by Deepsite.site

 Obsidian Local REST API Setup

-This setting will allow to connect to Local REST API from any network interface (not only localhost, which is critical for WSL2 setup).
+This setting will allow you to connect to the Local REST API from any network interface (not only localhost, which is critical for WSL2 setup).

-• Copy API Key from Obsidian Settings, you will need it for MCP configuration.
+• Copy the API Key from Obsidian Settings; you will need it for the MCP configuration.

-• Verify that Obsidian Local REST API is running and accessible from your machine.
+• Verify that the Obsidian Local REST API is running and accessible from your machine.

-• Next Step is always verify the network setup on your machine (firewall rules, etc).
+• Next Step is always to verify the network setup on your machine (firewall rules, etc).

-Verify that Obsidian REST API is running (Windows Host, MacOS, Linux)
+Verify that the Obsidian REST API is running (Windows Host, MacOS, Linux)

 Run in Windows CMD terminal: